evan-rf/etachov.github.io/_posts/2017-10-15-brandeis-bot.md

 I just finished Jeffrey Rosen’s [book on]( https://yalebooks.yale.edu/book/9780300158670/louis-d-brandeis) Justice Louis D. Brandeis.
 Rosen makes a convincing argument that Brandeis’ thoughts on privacy, anti-trust, and free speech are uniquely important today.
 To wit:

-*  Brandeis envisioned and reckoned with the privacy implications of an internet in his 1927 [Olmstead v.
-United States](https://billofrightsinstitute.org/educate/educator-resources/lessons-plans/landmark-supreme-court-cases-elessons/olmstead-v-united-states-1927/) dissent.
+*  Brandeis envisioned and reckoned with the privacy implications of an internet [in 1927](https://billofrightsinstitute.org/educate/educator-resources/lessons-plans/landmark-supreme-court-cases-elessons/olmstead-v-united-states-1927/).
 *  Seeing the ill effects of sprawling corporations on American democracy, Brandeis disclaimed what he called the “[curse of bigness](https://www.theatlantic.com/politics/archive/2016/06/the-forgotten-wisdom-of-louis-d-brandeis/485477/)” and provided a framework for regulation.
 *  Brandeis' concurrence in [Whitney v.
 California](http://www.newseuminstitute.org/2016/01/08/free-speech-impact-of-whitney-v-california/) connected free speech with the health of the democratic process.
 This formed the foundation for our contemporary understanding of free speech.